Rudxain/ideas/audio/README.md

 ## Mashups

-- Duke Dumont- Red Light Green Light x Zomboy - Lights Out.
+- Duke Dumont - Red Light Green Light x Zomboy - Lights Out.
 I should also make a GD map out of this...
 - Mike Posner - Cooler Than Me x KDrew - Bullseye.
 The melody is literally the same
 - some track by Chime + some track by Porter Robinson.
 Am I the only one who notices similarities in their styles?
 - All SiIvagunner rips of "DR - Field of Hopes and Dreams"